howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_6.md

 require_once dirname(__FILE__) . '/../vendor/autoload.php';
 require_once dirname(__FILE__) . '/../common.php';
 ```
-This bootstrap file will require the vendors autoloader and our `common.php`
+This bootstrap file will require the autoloader from vendor and our `common.php` file.

 To include this boostrap file in our tests open `phpunit.xml` and change `bootstrap="vendor/autoload.php"` to `bootstrap="tests/bootstrap.php"` and re-run `make tests`.

 The test should now pass.

-Add another test to `UserTest.php` that checks for a correct username and password
+Add another test to `UserTest.php` that checks for a correct username and password.

 ```php
 public function testGetUserWithCorrectCredentials(): void